crossbario/autobahn-python/examples/twisted/wamp/app/calculator/README.md

 Running
 -------

-Run the server by doing
+Run the calculator backend component by doing

-    python server.py
+    python calculator.py

 and open